anipiano/pianoing-101/src/technical.md

 1. Incredibly important for building **finger dexterity**.
 2. Practising scales are a great way to learn how to **lift** your fingers and to **modify** wrist position while making turns.
-3. Scales are useful for ~~Vene~~ runs
+3. Scales are useful for ~~Vene~~ runs.
-4. With scales, try, practicing tucking your thumb under your hand to cross over to the next note that is played with your thumb
+4. With scales, try, practicing tucking your thumb under your hand to cross over to the next note that is played with your thumb.
-5. Amazing way to warm up your fingers/hands, which is important to play better as well as not sustain any injuries
+5. Amazing way to warm up your fingers/hands, which is important to play better as well as not sustain any injuries.
-6. Don’t accent notes with the thumb
+6. Don’t accent notes with the thumb.
+7. At a fast tempo, you will usually need to also shift your hand position along with tucking your thumb.

 ```admonish tip
 Try playing scales at the beginning of your practice session and aim for clarity.
 Also try going up (crescendo) and then back down (decrescendo) in volume as you go up and down the keyboard with a scale.